Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Experiments

 \section{Experiments}

-\textbf{Dataset and Experimental Setup.} We study two private cohorts from a tertiary medical center: a brain MRI cohort (FLAIR; $n{=}295$) and a retinal fundus cohort ($n{=}112$).
-Cohorts are strictly disjoint at the patient level (no paired MRI--fundus subjects) and are linked only through 16 shared structured clinical variables (e.g., age, sex, and routine labs).
-The task is binary hypertension (HTN) prediction; SBP/DBP and explicit HTN diagnosis indicators are excluded to prevent label leakage.
+\textbf{Dataset and Experimental Setup.} We study two private cohorts from Samsung Medical Center: a brain MRI cohort (FLAIR; $n{=}295$) and a retinal fundus cohort ($n{=}112$).
+Cohorts are strictly disjoint at the patient level (no paired MRI--fundus subjects) and are linked only through 15 shared structured clinical variables: 7 binary indicators (sex, dyslipidemia, smoking, peripheral arterial occlusive disease, coronary artery disease (CAD), atrial fibrillation (AF), diabetes mellitus (DM)) and 8 continuous measurements (age, creatinine, blood urea nitrogen, cholesterol, triglyceride, high-density lipoprotein, low-density lipoprotein, glucose).
+De-identified data may be shared upon reasonable academic request, subject to institutional approval.
+The task is binary HTN prediction; systolic/diastolic blood pressure, explicit HTN diagnosis codes, and antihypertensive medication use are excluded from this set to prevent label leakage.
+While several retained variables (e.g., CAD, AF, DM) are known comorbidities of chronic HTN and may carry residual predictive signal on their own, none directly encodes blood pressure or HTN status, and we quantify this contribution explicitly via the clinical-only baseline in Fig.~\ref{fig:ablation_a}.
 We use 5-fold patient-level stratified cross-validation, reporting patient-level AUC/AUPRC averaged across held-out folds.
 Operating-point metrics (sensitivity, specificity, F1) use the fold-specific threshold maximizing Youden's $J$ on the training split and then applied unchanged to the held-out validation split.
 For distillation baselines that require paired samples (KD~\cite{hinton2015distilling}, FitNets~\cite{romero2014fitnets}, RKD~\cite{park2019relational}, SimKD~\cite{chen2022knowledge}), we use label-consistent surrogate pairing: each fundus sample is matched (fixed seed) to 20 randomly sampled MRI patients with the same label, and supervision uses the mean teacher output across matches; FDDM~\cite{wang2023fundus} follows its original protocol.\\ \\ \textbf{Implementation Details.} Models are implemented in PyTorch (v2.2.2, CUDA 12.1) and trained on an NVIDIA RTX 2080 Ti.
-The MRI teacher uses a 2D ResNet-34 with multi-slice input (16 centered slices, 256×256), while the fundus student uses a ResNet-18 on 224×224 images with a clinical vector constructed from the 16 shared variables concatenated with pooled image features before the final classifier (except in biomarker-free ablations).
+The MRI teacher uses a 2D ResNet-34 with multi-slice input (16 centered slices, $256\times256$), while the fundus student uses a ResNet-18 on $224\times224$ images with a clinical vector constructed from the 15 shared variables concatenated with pooled image features before the final classifier (except in biomarker-free ablations).
 We train for 50 epochs with learning rate 1e-4 and batch size 8 using standard preprocessing/augmentation such as horizontal flip and normalization.
-Clinical graphs are cosine k-NN (k=20 for MRI; k=5 for fundus).
-We set $\lambda_{\mathrm{cls}}=\lambda_{\mathrm{distill}}=\lambda_{\mathrm{rel}}=1$, $\sigma=1$, and $\alpha=0.9$.
+Clinical graphs are cosine $k$NN ($k{=}20$ for MRI; $k{=}5$ for fundus), reflecting the relative cohort sizes ($n{=}295$ vs $n{=}112$) so the smaller fundus cohort is not given an overly diluted neighborhood.
+We set $\lambda_{\mathrm{cls}}=\lambda_{\mathrm{prior}}=\lambda_{\mathrm{rel}}=1$, $\sigma=1$, and $\alpha=0.9$; target quality is driven primarily by neighbor selection ($k$, label gating) rather than within-neighborhood reweighting, so near-uniform weights under $\sigma=1$ are sufficient.